Breadcrumb

 - Emergency Contraception

-Topic Overview
+Overview

 How long does it take to toilet train?

-A child is considered toilet-trained when he or she knows that it is time to go to the bathroom and is able to climb onto and use the toilet with little help.
+A child is considered toilet-trained when he or she knows that it is time to go to the toilet and is able to climb onto and use the toilet with little help.
 The average time it takes is 3 months.
 Girls usually are toilet-trained a little earlier than boys are.footnote 1

 Your child will likely need help with wiping after a bowel movement until age 4 or 5.
 He or she may also need extra help in unfamiliar bathrooms, such as public washrooms, until about age 5 or 6.

-What if my child resists?
+What if your child isn't ready?

 Your child's toilet training experience should be positive.
 If it becomes a struggle or a battle of wills, it is best to ease up or stop for a while.
 Although you may be ready for toilet training, your child may not be.

 It can be hard to know when to start toilet training.
 In general, a child must be both physically and emotionally ready before toilet training can be successful.
+Most children are ready to start when they are between 22 and 30 months of age, but every child is different.

 Children go through a toilet readiness phase that won't be the same for every child.
 Watch for physical and emotional signs that your child is ready to toilet train.
 Things going on in your family affect your child during this phase.
 It is not advised to toilet train during a time of family change, such as when there's a move, a new baby, or divorce.